 AIGA’s staff is here to serve you.
-You can reach us at AIGA’s headquarters at 212 807 1990.
-Staff members may be reached through the main number or directly at their personal extensions listed below.
-Our address is: AIGA National Design Center, 164 Fifth Avenue, New York, New York 10010.
+You can reach us at AIGA’s headquarters at 212 807 1990, and individual staff members may be reached through the main number or directly at their personal extensions listed below.
+Our office address is: AIGA, 233 Broadway, Suite 1740, New York, New York 10279.

-Katie Baker, director of chapter development, 212 710 3146Katie provides information, support and resources for AIGA’s 67 chapters and individuals interested in starting new chapters, coordinates national initiatives and programs for chapter implementation, and organizes AIGA’s annual leadership retreat.
-Katie served as AIGA’s conference producer for four years, planning the biennial design conference, business conference and leadership retreat.
+Katie Baker, chapter development director, 212 710 3146Katie provides information, support, and resources for AIGA’s 70 chapters and individuals interested in starting new chapters; coordinates national initiatives and programs for chapter implementation; and organizes AIGA’s annual leadership retreat.
+Katie served as AIGA’s conference producer for four years, planning the biennial design conference, business conference, and leadership retreat.

 Prior to AIGA, Katie was a member of the marketing team at Two Twelve Associates, a multidisciplinary graphic design firm in New York City.
 She earned a BA in history and a BA in East Asian studies from New York University.